Alex Winston: Biography

-Two singles, "Choice Notes" (2010), which was played 30 times an hour in every department store across the U.S. and "Locomotive" (2011) were released and a music video was made for the latter.
+Two singles, "Choice Notes" (2010) and "Locomotive" (2011) were released and a music video was made for the latter.
 These two songs would later appear on the Sister Wife EP, released in February 2011.
 In 2011, Winston signed with Island Records, and subsequently re-released The Sister Wife EP as well as a collection of Sister Wife remixes.
 Winston's debut album, King Con, came out on V2 Cooperative Music, a Universal imprint.
 The album was produced by Charlie Hugall (Florence and the Machine, Ed Sheeran, Crystal Fighters), Bjorn Yttling (Lykke Li), and The Knocks.